frederic-perez/AmE-dictionary/data/dictionary.md

 __byproduct__ _n_ :two::hammer:
 __bystander effect__ _n_ A social psychological theory that states that individuals are less likely to offer help to a victim when there are other people present.
 __byword__ _n_ A condensed but memorable saying embodying some important fact of experience that is taken as true by many people. _Syn_ adage, proverb, saw
-__byzantine__ _adj_ :pencil2: (of a system or situation) Excessively complicated, and typically involving a great deal of administrative detail. _The byzantine nature of health care pricing._
+__byzantine__ _adj_ :two::pencil2: /BIZ-uhn-teen/tyn, bi/buh/by-ZAN/zuhn-tin/teen/ __1__ (of a system or situation) Highly complex or intricate.
+Excessively complicated, and typically involving a great deal of administrative detail. _The byzantine nature of health care pricing._ __2__ Involving scheming or intrigue. __3__ Relating to the architectural or decorative style developed in the Byzantine Empire. __4__ Relating to the ancient city of Byzantium or the Byzantine Empire.
 __C-rations__
 __C-section__ _n_
 __C-suite__ _n_ The executive suite in an organization.
 It refers to all the “C” titles of top level managers such as CEO, CFO, CTO, CIO, etc. _C-suite staff._